Why do we need a new corporate accountability law?

 A “failure to prevent” law would incentivise companies to take action to prevent abuse from happening, and hold companies accountable if they failed to do so.

-Under this law, companies would have to take action to prevent human rights abuses and environmental harm in, or arising from, their global products, services, operations, investments, and value chain – through carrying out human rights and environmental due diligence.
+Under this law, companies would have to take action to prevent human rights abuses and environmental harm in, or arising from, their global products, services, operations, investments, and value chain – through carrying out human rights and environmental due diligence and achieving positive outcomes.

-What would happen if a company failed to prevent abuse?
+What would happen if a company failed to prevent harms?

 Companies could be held liable in a UK court for harm, loss and damage arising from their failure to prevent harmful impacts.
 Evidence that they’d put in place due diligence to mitigate and prevent harm could form part of their defence.

-The law would help to alleviate some of the obstacles faced by victims when they seek remedy (such as compensation), as it would make it more straightforward to establish a UK company’s liability for human rights abuses and environmental damage which it has caused or is linked to its subsidiaries; or, in certain circumstances, suppliers.
+The law would help to alleviate some of the obstacles faced by victims when they seek remedy (such as compensation), as it would make it more straightforward to establish a UK company’s liability, and that of subsidiaries and suppliers, for human rights abuses and environmental damage which they have caused, contributed or are directly linked to.

 There could also be criminal penalties for corporate involvement in gross human rights abuses.

-The law should cover companies in all sectors and of all sizes carrying out business in the UK.
-SMEs would be included, though the the scope of a company’s actions would determined by its size, sector, activities and the scale of its impacts.
+The new law should cover companies in all sectors and of all sizes carrying out business in the UK.
+SMEs would be in scope because they also produce and source commodities that result in human rights and environmental harms, through their obligations may be proportionate according to their size, sector and the severity of impacts.